 Isopropyl alcohol also referred to as rubbing alcohol, finds all kinds of uses as a household supply, cleaning everything from stainless steel to makeup brushes.
 Available in 70% (the most common) and 99% dilutions, it’s a staple you always want to have on hand.
 But can you use it for your ears beyond keeping fresh piercings disinfected?
 Read on to find out more. |

 From cleaning to small medical issues, there are many reasons why people might consider using rubbing alcohol in their ears.
-But if you haven’t heard of doing so before, you might be wondering, “Can you put rubbing alcohol in your ear?”
+You can put a small amount of rubbing alcohol mixed with white vinegar in your ear to help dry out moisture, such as water trapped after swimming.

 When it comes to putting rubbing alcohol in ears for cleaning purposes, it’s safe to do so as long as you do it correctly.
 Start by putting 2-3 drops in one ear, then hold your head to the side for a few minutes so the rubbing alcohol can clear out bacteria and earwax.
 Let it drain out, and then do the same for the other ear.